datahub-project/datahub/docs/rfc/derived-aspects/derived-aspects.md

 4. Retrieve latest value of derived metadata and serve the `GET` request.

 The persistence of the derived aspect follows GMA architecture.
 This helps with few of the motivational points mentioned.
-- Versioning capabilities of the metadata
+- Versioning capabilities of the derived metadata
-- Notification in the form of MAE when derived aspect metadata has changed.
+- Notification in the form of MAE when derived metadata has changed.

-The MAEs produced will help us power both GMA indexes search and graph.
+The MAEs produced will furher power both search and graph GMA indices.
 This is similar to any other GMA aspect.

 ### Refresh of derived aspect metadata
 `GET` operation on derived aspect always gives the current state of derived metadata.

 Often, `GET` operation might not be called for all entity values.
 Hence, peeking into the DB doesn't guarantee to give the true state of derived aspect.

-Depending on how fresh we need GMA indexes and the how often we want to notify on the changes of derived aspect metadata, there is a need for a CRON job which calls GET operation for all URNs of the entity.
+Depending on how fresh we need GMA indexes and how often we want to notify on the changes of derived aspect metadata, there is a need for a CRON job which calls GET operation for all URNs of the entity.

  ![Backfill Derived Aspects](Backfill-Process.png)